-The plants in both the deep pool and shallow pool systems grew away well and the following photos (Figure 102-105) show the growth a month after planting.
+The plants in both the deep pool and shallow pool systems grew away well and the following photos (Figure 109-112) show the growth a month after planting.
 At this stage there was no real difference in the growth of the floats directly under air stones when compared with the two outside rows of floats.

-stocks in the deep pool one month after planting.
+Figure 109 Healthy and even growth of the stocks in the deep pool one month after planting.

-Figure 102 Healthy and even growth of the Figure 103 Healthy root growth on the plants in the deep pool one month after planting.
+Figure 110 Healthy root growth on the plants in the deep pool one month after planting.

-Figure 104 Good growth of floats in one of Figure 105 Good growth of floats in all three the shallow pool.
-Note the superb growth of of the deep pool systems. the lettuce.
+Figure 111 Good growth of floats in one of Figure 112 Good growth of floats in all three the shallow pool.
+Note the superb growth of of the shallow pool systems. the lettuce.

-By contrast the plants in the aeroponic system looked very poor with weak, chlorotic growth (Figures 106 and 107).
+By contrast the plants in the aeroponic system looked very poor with weak, chlorotic growth (Figures 113 and 114).